surveysolutions/docker-compose/README.md

 This repository contains sample configuration for `docker-compose` to be able to run Survey Solutions Headquarters with docker.

-Docker images is hosted by Docker Hub: <https://hub.docker.com/r/surveysolutions/surveysolutions>
+Docker images are hosted by Docker Hub: <https://hub.docker.com/r/surveysolutions/surveysolutions>

 ## Note